cfnptr/conf/README.md

 Oh nooo=NaN

 # Also some booleans
-is planet round=true
+is.planet.round=true
 caseSensitive=False

-# And everything else is string
+# And everything else is strings
 hackingExploit=Hello world!
 Not recommended key example?= Yes :)
 ```